MiriamPeskowitz/mourning-front-end-2020/notes.md

 6. DONE Then, repeat all this with the entries.
 7. Then work on number of mourners
 8. DONE get rid of bullet points in entries
 9. Then work on user auth.
 HERE now.
-Plan:
-React/Redux Simple Auth - https://www.youtube.com/watch?v=HYVJcq7Ika8
+Plan: These are the SignUp and Login pages React/Redux Simple Auth - https://www.youtube.com/watch?v=HYVJcq7Ika8 https://github.com/cernanb/online-web-pt-120919-react-redux-simple-auth/tree/master/src Look at notes:
-https://github.com/cernanb/online-web-pt-120919-react-redux-simple-auth/tree/master/src

 10 Work on links and routing